 Setups stored in RAM occupy the same memory as the data (64 KB).
 They may be lost if battery power is removed for more than a few minutes.
 One set of parameters at a time can be stored in the EEPROM.
-Parameters in the EEPROM register are secure even if the batteries are disconnected for long periods of time, since the EEPROM does not require bias voltage to maintain its state.
+Parameters in the EEPROM register are secure even if the batteries are disconnected, since the EEPROM does not require bias voltage to maintain its state.
 A minimum of 5,000 STORE operations are possible with the EEPROM.